lkorczowski/COVID19-datasets/README.md

 # COVID19-datasets
-List of all public datasets and interesting ressources on COVID19.
+List of all public datasets and interesting ressources on COVID19-desease (caused by virus strain SARS-CoV-2, a.k.a 2019-nCoV).
 This list is not exhaustive.
 If you find something new please, fork this repository, commit your update, and do a pull-request.
 You'll find interesting ressources for epidemiologic data analysis (ML algorithms, visualization, litterature, etc.) in the sections below.

 ## Datasets